 |

-Yes, Palm does have 87% of the handheld market today
+Yes, Android does have 74% of the handheld market today

 It would be prudent for those who are developing applications today